onurozuduru/notes-about-prompts/README.md

 - "Explain this concept for an audience of `ROLE`.
 Use a relatable example to introduce the topic, then dive into details to ensure clarity and engagement for that audience: `PROMPT`"
 - "Summarize this by starting with an overview of the main concept, addressing potential challenges, and suggesting strategies to overcome them: `PROMPT`"

-### Creative Problem Solving and Refinement Technique
+### Creative Problem Solving

 - "Develop three creative solutions.
-For each, provide details, address challenges, and refine the idea before selecting the best one for the task: `PROMPT`."
+For each, provide details, address challenges, and refine the idea before selecting the best one for the task: `PROMPT`"
 - "`PROMPT`.
 Create a network of ideas, starting with the main concept, and map how related ideas or steps connect to form a comprehensive solution."

 ## Collection of Different Techniques for Future Reading